“We are greater than the sum of our parts.”

 As with any publication, we strongly suggest that you review several back issues before submitting manuscripts, portfolios or query letters.
 Visit our back issues page here, and email us at firstname.lastname@example.org to order specific issues.

-The Bear Deluxe does not have strict, published deadlines but considers submissions and story ideas on an ongoing basis, with the exception of entries to the Doug Fir Fiction Award.
+The Bear Deluxe does not have strict, published deadlines but considers submissions and story ideas on an ongoing basis.

 Email Submissions & Attachments